 The square-root-rule: under the two assumptions below, VaR scales with the square root of time.
 Extend one-period VaR to J-period VAR by multiplying by the square root of J.

-The square root rule (i.e., variance is linear with time) only applies under restrictive i.i.d.
+The square root rule (i.e., variance is linear with time) only applies under restrictive i.i.d. assumptions.

 The square-root rule for extending the time horizon requires two key assumptions: